JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ##### BooleanEnumControl

-Sometimes, when there are only 2 alternatives, it's convenient to use a check box instead of combo box.
+Sometimes, when there are only 2 alternatives, it's convenient to use a checkbox instead of a combobox.
 This control is designed specially for such cases.
-While being (and being bound to) a check box, the control edits not just "true" or "false", but any two String values, or two enum elements.
+While being (and being bound to) a checkbox, the control edits not just "true" or "false", but any two String values, or two enum elements.
 In the last case, it has a boolean _invertedOrder_ parameter, to specify which element corresponds to the checked state.
-By default _invertedOrder_ is set to `false`, so the first element corresponds to the unchecked state, and the second — to the checked one.
+By default, _invertedOrder_ is set to `false`, so the first element corresponds to the unchecked state, and the second - to the checked one.
 If you set the parameter to `true`, the states will swap.

 ### Editor-Based Controls